IsaaacLim/42_So_Long/README.md

-# 42_So_Long  🦖
+# 42_So_Long 🎮

 Simple 2D game using the MinilibX library

+## Grades: 120/100

+---

-Contains instructions on how to install the required program and dependancies.
+## Instructions on how to install the required program and dependancies.

 1. [Installing and Running X server](#install&runXsrv)
    - [Install an X server](#installXsrv)
    - [Starting up X server](#startXsrv)
    - [Test X server](#testXsrv)
 2. [Running the program](#runProgram)

 <a name="install&runXsrv"></a>

 ## Installing and Running X server

 <a name="installXsrv"></a>

 ### Install an X server (VcXsrv)

 There are various X servers.
 VcXsrv is for **Windows**.
 [Download here](https://sourceforge.net/projects/vcxsrv/)